19-Year Term Life Insurance

 Jason Stolz CLTC, CRPC

 19-Year Term Life Insurance is a less common but highly strategic option for people whose financial obligations don’t line up perfectly with standard term lengths.
-It offers guaranteed protection for nearly two decades—often matching a remaining mortgage term, income replacement window, or family dependency timeline more precisely than a traditional 20-year policy.
-At Diversified Insurance Brokers, we help clients compare 19-year term coverage with other term lengths to determine whether a custom duration delivers better alignment or value.
+It offers guaranteed protection for nearly two decades—often matching a remaining mortgage term, an income replacement window, or a family dependency timeline more precisely than a traditional longer-term policy.
+For many households, the difference between “coverage that fits” and “coverage that’s a little too long” is only a year, and that’s exactly where a 19-year term can make sense.

 Get a Term Life Insurance Quote